 A single trip distribution pattern was used in order to develop site generated traffic for the new proposed park.
+Since the existing traffic within the area is a mixture of residential and commercial trips, the park trip distribution was considered to be different from the existing distribution.
 The trip distribution assumptions were made based on the surrounding residential area.
 It was assumed that the park will attract majority of the trips from north and south of Scottsdale Road and a small percentage will be on Ashler Hills Drive and 74th Way.
 The trip distribution percentages used for this analysis are shown in Table 4.